SR V class: Construction history

 The basic layout of the class was influenced by the existing ‘’Lord Nelson’’ class 4-6-0 design, but the use of the round topped firebox enabled Maunsell to design the cab's curved profile to fit the gauge restrictions of the Hastings line while allowing adequate forward visibility.
 The short frame length of the 4-4-0 locomotive also meant very little overhang on the line's tight curves.
 To maintain the high power rating required for express passenger engines, Maunsell opted for a three-cylinder design.
 In terms of tractive effort, the class was the most powerful 4-4-0 ever built in Britain, and were the only 4-4-0 type to be given the power classification of 5P by British Railways.
 They were well liked by crews.
 They also had a higher tractive effort than the nominally more powerful King Arthur class 4-6-0s, but at the cost of high axle-loading: 21 LT.
 The permanent way on the Hastings line therefore had to be upgraded during 1929 and 1930 to accept the new locomotive.

 Permission was granted for the first batch of fifteen locomotives in March 1928, but this was reduced to ten when it became apparent that they would not immediately be able to operate on the Hastings route.
 Production delays at Eastleigh railway works meant that they were not delivered until between March and July 1930.
 Once the original batch had proved their worth and had been well received by the crews a further twenty locomotives were ordered in March 1931 for delivery between December 1932 and March 1934.
-A third batch of twenty were ordered from Eastleigh in March 1932 for delivery after the completion of the previous order, but this was subsequently reduced to ten locomotives because of the continuing trade depression.
+A third batch of twenty were ordered from Eastleigh in March 1932 after the completion of the previous order, but this was subsequently reduced to ten locomotives because of the continuing trade depression.
 The final locomotive in the class was delivered in July 1935.